QiiLin/qiilin.github.io/index.md

 ### Education

 University of Toronto	Scarborough Sept.
-2016 - Aug.
+2016 - Dec.
 2020 <br>
 Bachelor of Science Software Engineering 2020
 - CGPA 3.79/4.0
 - Achieved Distinguished Marks: Software Tools and Systems Programming, Design and Analysis of Data Structure, Introduction to Database, Introduction to Numerical Algorithms